spring-guides/gs-serving-web-content/README.md

 }
 ```

-This controller is concise and simple, but there's plenty going on under the hood.
+This controller is concise and simple, but there's plenty going on.
 Let's break it down step by step.

 The `@RequestMapping` annotation ensures that HTTP requests to `/greeting` are mapped to the `greeting()` method.

 > **Note:** The above example does not specify `GET` vs. `PUT`, `POST`, and so forth, because `@RequestMapping` maps all HTTP operations by default.
 Use `@RequestMapping(method=GET)` to narrow this mapping.

-[`@RequestParam`] binds the value of the query string parameter `name` into the `name` parameter of the `greeting()` method.
-This query string parameter is not `required`; if it is absent in the request, the `defaultValue` of "World" is used.
+[`@RequestParam`] binds the value of the query String parameter `name` into the `name` parameter of the `greeting()` method.
+This query String parameter is not `required`; if it is absent in the request, the `defaultValue` of "World" is used.
 The value of the `name` parameter is added to a [`Model`] object, ultimately making it accessible to the view template.

-The implementation of the method body is relying on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
+The implementation of the method body relies on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
 Thymeleaf parses the `greeting.html` template below and evaluates the `th:text` expression to render the value of the `${name}` parameter that was set in the controller.

 `src/main/resources/templates/greeting.html`
 ```html